 Week 3 – January 29th, 10am PT

 The dawn of the web, web/tech activism, web harassment, and web harm

 This class looks at early forms of the web, web/tech activism, web harassment, and web harm.
-We would talk about: the Arab Spring, Anonymous, a rape in cyberspace, ECHO NY, and other case studies.
+We would talk about: the Arab Spring, Anonymous (good /bad examples), a rape in cyberspace, ECHO NY, and others.

 Intro to privacy & security, privacy by design, and how and why privacy matters for ethical design

 Introduction to privacy and security, privacy by design, and how and why privacy matters for ethical design.
 This class will cover a lot of bases to prepare for our guest lecture’s class.

 We will also look at different kinds of privacy tools, products, and apps and think about how we would augment or change different apps to be more privacy focused.

 Week 5 – February 12th, 10am PT

 David Huerta: In-depth security and privacy knowledge + where researching in private is necessary

 This class will focus on a variety of more in-depth security and privacy knowledge.
 How to safely research and use technology while under surveillance (e.g., how to research abortion information while abortion is banned in parts of the US, how activists under surveillance use the web to avoid being tracked).
 Why might researching in private be necessary?